SmarterApp/TDS_TestIntegrationSystem/README.md

 ### TIS Scoring Daemon
 This is a web application that talks to the THSS (Teacher HandScoring system) and is responsible for receiving item scores from THSS and sending it to the TIS Service for further processing.
 The TIS Scoring Daemon solution can be found here:  TISScoringDaemon\TISScoringDaemon.sln.

+### REST EndPoint communication with [TDS, ART & Data warehouse]
+The Test Integration System is built to communicate with all the peer and down-stream systems using a secured REST APIs (using OAuth).
+The token for secured communiation would be supported/provided by the OpenAM system.

 ## Build & Deploy
 TIS requires Visual Studios 2012 to build.
 The Deployment steps are as follows -